lucidsoftware/cumulus/modules/cloudfront.md

 Invalidation configurations are JSON objects with the following attributes:
 * `distribution-id` - the id of the cloudfront distribution to run an invalidation on
 * `paths` - an array of paths to invalidate on the distribution.
 Items must start with a `/` and may contain the wildcard `*` e.g. `["/*.jpg", "/index.html"]`

+To run an invalidation that has been saved under `invalidations/invalidate-bucket-2.json` you would run the command:

+{% highlight bash %}
+cumulus cloudfront invalidate invalidate-bucket-2
+{% endhighlight %}

 Configuration
 -------------